daltyboy11/daltyboy11.github.io/_posts/2024-06-24-hardcore-alarm-clock.md

 ---
 layout: post
-title: A hardcore alarm clock.
+title: A Hardcore Alarm Clock
 ---

 Do you ever snooze your alarm clock?
 When your alarm starts ringing at 7 AM do you want to spring out of bed and seize the day, or do you want to return to the comfort of your slumber?